Martial arts: 1990 to present

 In 1993, the first Pancrase event was held in Japan.
 The K-1 rules of kickboxing were introduced, based on 1980s Seidokaikan karate.

 During the 1990s, Brazilian jiu-jitsu became popular and proved to be effective in mixed martial arts (MMA) competitions such as the UFC and PRIDE.

-Jackie Chan and Bruce Lee were prominent martial artists who became major movie figures.
-Their popularity and media presence has been at the forefront for promoting Chinese martial arts in the Western world since the late 20th and early 21st centuries.
+Jackie Chan and Bruce Lee were prominent martial artists who became major movie stars during the late 20th and early 21st century.
+They have played a pivotal role in popularizing and promoting Chinese martial arts in the West.

-With the continual discovery of more medieval and Renaissance fighting manuals, the practice of Historical European Martial Arts and other Western Martial Arts have been growing in popularity across the United States and Europe.
+The continual discovery of medieval and Renaissance fighting manuals has led to the practice of Historical European Martial Arts and other Western Martial Arts, which have since gained popularity across the United States and Europe.

 On 29 November 2011, UNESCO inscribed Taekkyon onto its Intangible Cultural Heritage of Humanity List.

 Revival

-Many styles of Indian martial arts were banned by the colonial authorities during the period of British rule in India, which led to a decline in their popularity.
+Many Indian martial arts were banned by the colonial authorities during the period of British rule, which led to their decline.
 Some, such as Kalaripayattu, were able to resist this decline by practicing in secret.
 Other Indian martial art, such as Silambam, while not widely practiced in India, continue to be practiced in other countries in the Indian cultural sphere such as Indonesia and Malaysia.
 Many other Indian martial arts such as Mardhani Khel and Paika Akhada survived by practitioners practicing the art in secret, or by telling the colonial authorities that it was a form of dance.
 While many regional Indian martial arts forms are fading into obscurity, martial arts such as Gatka and Kalaripayattu are experiencing a gradual resurgence.